1. The oldest Christkindlmarkt has been going strong since the 17th century

 5. The only other time Vienna’s Christkindlmärkte were closed was during World War 2

-So you could imagine how hard it would have been to be the person in 2020 to cancel them last year.
+So you could imagine how hard it would have been to be the person in 2020 to cancel them that year.
 Good thing that this year’s a little bit different…

 6. Annually, around 3 million people visit the Rathausplatz Wiener Christkindlmarkt, including around half a million foreign tourists